LuborRod/fin_test/README.md

 ------------DOCUMENTATION--------------

 After `make up` you will have 4 business_logic tables.
-1. Users (default table)
+1. users (default table)
-2. Wallet (users can have a lot of wallets)
+2. wallets (users can have a lot of wallets)
-3. Transaction (Here we save all transactions(pending, success, failed))
+3. users_transactions (Here we save all transactions(pending, success, failed))
-4. System Balance (Here we will store commission balance).
+4. system_transactions (Here we will store commission balance).

 1) Upon application start the database should be populated with sample data - After `make up` you will get 3 users and 5 wallets to transfer funds between.
-All wallets have 100 'coins'.
+All wallets have 10000 'coins'.
+Minimal amount for transfer  100 coins.
+You can modify it in 'UserTransaction' constants.

 These hashes(every wallet has unique hash) you need to make POST requests to api :
    - g0MJ7HpSRh